A sweet little interview with Voyage MIA on my love for skin and being an entrepreneur. Enjoy!

 I’ve had an innate fascination with the way the skin reveals the inner self and have been drawn to holistic habits ever since I can remember.

 I received my skin and massage licenses, as well as a Bachelors in Holistic Medicine and from there, worked for over a decade throughout luxury spas, health food stores and with skincare and makeup lines in all types of settings.
 No matter which part of the industry, I always felt a need for a more intimate environment for skin.

-My work today is rooted in treating client’s skin through Eastern Medicine modalities and the Specialty Facials I’ve created that all focus on bringing skin into balance through encouraging the skin’s own natural healing abilities.
+My work today is rooted in treating client’s skin through holistic modalities and specialty facials I’ve created that all focus on bringing skin into balance through encouraging the skin’s own natural healing abilities.
 I work to treat the root of skincare concerns while guiding my clients in discovering their best skin through all avenues of internal and external lifestyle practices.
 Much of my work is also based in Ayurveda, which is one of the oldest Systems of Medicine in the world and is based on living in tune with nature.

 Has it been a smooth road?

 I don’t think any entrepreneurial road is smooth.
 For me, personally, my biggest struggle has been learning to ebb and flow with the ups and downs of running a business.
 There is so much of the unknown in entrepreneurship and it takes a lot of getting used to.
 You have to learn to let go of comfort, whatever that may look like to you.